wilsonmar/wilsonmar.github.io/_posts/2016-03-16-ai-ecosystem.md

 {% include _toc.html %}

-## Leading Companies #
+## Leading AI Companies #

-In the 2010's there is an "arms race" in offering Artificial intelligence and Machine Learning (ML) services in their clouds:
+In the 201X's there is an "arms race" in offering Artificial intelligence and Machine Learning (ML) services in their clouds:

    * [Microsoft Cortana in Azure cloud](/microsoft-ai)